UNEARTHED: A REMEMBRANCE

 Mamaroneck Town’s Foundational Ties to Slavery

-A complete listing of Mamaroneck Town slaveholders and enslaved persons compiled by Professor Ned Benton of John Jay College, a Larchmont resident and a member of our group, includes 43 slaveholding families and at least 147 enslaved persons living in Mamaroneck between 1698 and 1817 (see Slaveholders and Slaves: The List).
-Almost all the slaveholders have full names recorded in official documents during their lifetimes and, years later, their family names dot our streetscape.
+A complete listing of Mamaroneck Town enslavers and enslaved persons compiled by Professor Ned Benton of John Jay College, a Larchmont resident and a member of our group, includes 43 enslaving families and at least 198 enslaved persons living in Mamaroneck between 1698 and 1817 (see Slaveholders and Slaves: The List – Updated in 2024).
+Almost all the enslavers have full names recorded in official documents during their lifetimes and, years later, their family names dot our streetscape.
 For the enslaved persons, there are neither full names nor tributes recorded in the past or appreciated now.

 This is the condition our group hopes to rectify.

 Other Westchester communities are already pursuing similar goals.
-For example, Yonkers is about to inaugurate its Enslaved Africans’ Rain Garden.
-In Irvington, the Recognizing Enslaved Africans Committee will be installing a memorial outside of Village Hall.
-Our group is considering a similar memorial in our community that could serve as an educational catalyst and help our residents gain a more accurate and meaningful understanding of slavery in America.
+For example, in 2022, Yonkers inaugurated its Enslaved Africans’ Rain Garden.
+The same year, the Recognizing Enslaved Africans Committee in Irvington installed its memorial.
+Our group is proposing a similar memorial in our community that could serve as an educational catalyst and help our residents gain a more accurate and meaningful understanding of slavery in America.

 Recognize the Enslaved Individuals: The aim of our group is to recognize for today and for the future that slavery existed here.
 We affirm that slavery was wrong and that the individuals so wronged matter to us today and into the future.